Cut Back on Alcohol: 17 Tips to Drink a Little Less

 Meet friends, dates, or business associates at a coffee bar, not a tavern.
 If the point of the get-together is fun, casual conversation in a friendly, loose environment, there are many ways to do that without the alcohol.
 Other possibilities include bistro-style restaurants, bowling alleys, and even sushi bars.
-These are things happy couples do (and the places they go!) after work.
+Drinking this much alcohol can seriously affect your hormones.

 Watch sporting events with friends at your home or theirs.
 A night at a sports bar almost guarantees a morning with a headache.
 Guys, how can you resist the temptation to guzzle beer in a room filled with beer guzzlers?
-Make your watch party even better with these easy chicken wing recipes.
+Make your watch party even better with these easy to make mocktails that contain zero alcohol.

 Not because it is so evil—indeed, there are plenty of times when a glass of wine by yourself is appropriate.
 Rather, do it for the discipline.
 If you learn to drink alone, it makes it too easy to begin drinking in excessive amounts.

 It’s the old stereotype: downtrodden businessman, sitting at the bar, necktie yanked down, clothes disheveled, muttering, “Pour me another one, bartender.”
 Again, we say, Drink for joy, not for pain.
 Drink to feel alive, not to feel dead.
-Not feeling so great?
-These are the warning signs of depression.
+Do you know the safest amount of alcohol to drink?

 You know what we mean: “Seven o’clock, time for my martini.”
 “Done with cutting the lawn, time for my beer.”
 “Friday night, time to hit the bar with the gang and have my weekly margaritas.”
 Think through your week to see if you have a specific drinking routine or habit.
 If yes, commit to finding a substitute for it.

 Choose a pleasant substitution for your after-work drink.
 It could be a nonalcoholic drink, like a spiced ice tea or a fruit smoothie.
 Or it could be a walk, or a hot bath, or a sliced peach.
 Do this for two weeks until it becomes your new habit.
-There are the 12 steps to breaking any habit.
+These are the health benefits that happen after you stop drinking alcohol.